animeshsareen/ai-todo/README.md

-# Next.js Dark Mode Template
+# Gemini-Powered To Do App

 A modern Next.js 14 to-do list app, using next-themes and Tailwind CSS.